yaretzj/ChoreCenter/Reports/Report_1_.md

         - **Progress**
             - Designed UI mock-up for first prototype using Figma
             - Helped setting up the database entities and API specification
+        - **Issues**
+            - Figuring out testing routines for the UI prototype such as parsing files.
+            - Trying to figure out a good design to allow different views for parent and child account.

     - #### Plans and Goals
         - Implement and have Basic UI components based on the graphical mock-up by Apr 20th